flekschas/regl-scatterplot/README.md

 #### Connecting points

-You can connect points visually using spline curves by adding a 5th component to your point data and setting `connectPoints: true` when calling `draw()`.
+You can connect points visually using spline curves by adding a 5th component to your point data and setting `showPointConnections: true`.

 The 5th component is needed to identify which points should be connected.
-The order of points are connected is defined by the order in which the points appear in your data.
+By default, the order of how the points are connected is defined by the order in which the points appear in your data.

 ```javascript
 const points = [